core-wg/draft-dns-over-coap/draft-ietf-core-dns-over-coap.md

 responses carried within CoAP responses.

 Note that this specification is distinct from DoH, since the CoRE-specific FETCH method {{-coap-fetch}} is used.
-This was done to take benefit from having the DNS query in the body as with POST, but still having the caching advantages we would gain with GET.
+This has the benefit of having the DNS query in the body like when using the POST method, but still with the same caching advantages of responses to requests that use the GET method.
-Having the DNS query in the body means we do not need extra base64 encoding, which would increase code complexity and message sizes.
+Having the DNS query in the body means that we do not need extra base64 encoding, which would increase code complexity and message sizes.
-We are also able to transfer a query block-wise.
+Also, this allows for the block-wise transfer of queries {{-coap-blockwise}}.

 Terminology